muon-protocol/muon-node-js/README.md

 ## About
 [Muon](https://muon.net) is an innovative decentralized oracle network (DON) that enables dApps to make their off-chain components decentralized.
 <br>
-This repository contains the nodejs implementation of the node in Muon [threshold network](https://docs.muon.net/muon-network/architecture/threshold-network).
+This repository contains the nodejs implementation of the node in Muon [Threshold Network](https://docs.muon.net/muon-network/architecture/threshold-network).
 <br>
 The core node is run by node operators who participate in a decentralized oracle network.
-//todo
-//explain more about this source code
+You can also use core node to run a local devnet to develop your own Muon apps.

 <br />